 3. Identify user motivation

 You may understand the motivation behind the original development of your product, but user research can help you understand customer motivation for engaging with your product.
-If you don’t have time or resources to conduct regular user interviews, the Search Terms report in your AdWords Search campaigns provides helpful insight.
+If you don’t have time or resources to conduct regular user interviews, the Search Terms report in your Google Ads Search campaigns provides helpful insight.

 Use queries to identify the actual questions that potential users are asking about your industry and product.
 Create ad copy that indicates your product is a compelling answer to the questions.
 Then, appeal to the implicit intent of the questions.